PermutaTriangle/Permuta/README.md

 ### Creating a single perm

-There are several ways of creating a perm.
+There are several ways of creating a perm:

 ```python
 >>> Perm()  # Empty perm